-Juvenile sablefish (mostly age-1) have been tagged in varying numbers since 1985 with traditional anchor tags and internal electronic archival tags in bays and inlets in Southeast Alaska, from Ketchikan to Juneau.
-Since 1987, the majority of the tagging has occurred in St. John Baptist Bay near Sitka, Alaska, on Baranof Island because juvenile sablefish have consistently been found there (Fig. 6).
-Through 2012, more than 36,200 juveniles have been tagged with traditional anchor tags and 852 tagged with internal electronic archival tags.
+Juvenile sablefish (mostly age-1) have been tagged in varying numbers since 1985 with traditional anchor tags and internal electronic archival tags in a number of bays and inlets in Southeast Alaska, ranging from Ketchikan to Juneau.
+Since 1987, the majority of the tagging has occurred in St. John Baptist Bay near Sitka, Alaska, on Baranof Island because juvenile sablefish have consistently been found there (Fig. 3).
+Through 2012, there have been over 36,200 tagged juveniles with traditional anchor tags and 852 juveniles tagged with internal electronic archival tags.

-Researchers generally have thought that most young of the year (YOY; 0-age) sablefish occur east of Kodiak Island and that most sablefish recruitment takes places in the northeastern Pacific in the coastal waters of BC and the EGOA.
+Researchers have generally thought that most young-of-the year (YOY; 0-age) sablefish occur east of Kodiak Island (Sigler et al. 2001), and that most sablefish recruitment takes places in the northeastern Pacific in the coastal waters of BC and the EGOA (Bracken 1983, Sasaki 1985, Beamish and McFarlane 1988).
 However, there has been recent documentation by ABL researchers of YOY sablefish in the BS.
 Adult sablefish spawn offshore in deep-water below 300 m in late winter/early spring.
-Eggs and larvae are subject to drift as they rise to the surface after hatching and drift inshore.
+Eggs and larvae are subject to drift as they rise to the surface after hatching, drifting inshore.
 By late summer, juveniles are found in coastal bays and inlets.
-These 0-age fish usually remain in the bays and inlets until early fall of the following year (about a year), although some remain for 2 years.
-The average length of an age-1 juvenile sablefish tagged in Southeast Alaska is 31- 35 cm.
+These 0-age ("young-of-the-year") fish usually remain in the bays and inlets until early fall of the year following entrance (about a year), although some remain for 2 years (Rutecki and Varosi 1997).
+The average length of an age-1 juvenile sablefish tagged in southeast Alaska is 31-35 cm.

-Because of the known-age (age-1) of juvenile sablefish tagged in St. John Baptist Bay, these tagging studies are especially unique and provide valuable information that differs from information derived from the tagging of adults on the longline survey.
-Tagging of known-age juveniles before they leave coastal areas offers an opportunity to document age-specific movement; that is, recoveries of known-age fish provide information on the age at which fish become available to the fishery.
+Because of the known-age (age-1) of juvenile sablefish that are tagged in St. John Baptist Bay, these tagging studies are especially unique and provide valuable information that differs from info derived from the tagging of adults on the longline survey.
+Tagging of known-age juveniles before they leave coastal areas offers an opportunity to document age-specific movement; that is, recoveries of known-age fish provide information on the age at which fish become available to the fishery (Maloney and Sigler 2008).
 Recoveries of electronic archival tags from known-age juveniles are especially useful for this purpose.
-These tags store depth and temperature data at preset time intervals, providing information about inshore-offshore migration at known ages, daily depth movements, and habitat temperature.
-Recoveries of known-age tagged fish have aided in evaluation of ageing methods, such as otolith reading.
+These tags store depth and temperature readings taken at preset time intervals, providing information about inshore-offshore migration at known ages, daily depth movements, and habitat temperature.
+Recoveries of knownage fish can also provide evaluation of ageing methods, such as otolith reading (Heifetz et al. 1999, Hanselman et al. 2012).

 Results of studies on known-age tagged fish confirm that sablefish move to deeper water with age.
-Sablefish availability to the commercial fishery increases rapidly for fish of younger ages, peaking at age 5 to 6, and then gradually declines as sablefish move deeper with age.
+Sablefish availability to the commercial fishery increases rapidly for fish of younger ages, peaking at age 5 to 6, and then gradually declines as sablefish move deeper with age (Maloney and Sigler 2008).
 The average time at liberty of a tagged juvenile sablefish recovered in the commercial fishery is 4 years, which equates to a 5-year-old fish.
-This number is slightly low because of the inclusion of Chatham and Clarence Strait recoveries, which are generally much sooner following release than in outside watersl; approximately 1.3 and 1.8 years, respectively.
+This number is slightly low because of the inclusion of Chatham and Clarence Strait recoveries, which are generally much sooner following release than in outside waters, approximately 1.3 and 1.8 years, respectively.
 If we remove Chatham and Clarence Strait juvenile tag recoveries from this analysis, the average time at liberty of tagged juvenile sablefish recovered in the commercial fishery (in offshore waters) becomes 6.3 years (approximately 7 years old).